 .jfr file to Grafana metrics is hidden within the Cryostat pod, and the Grafana dashboard instance is secured with generated credentials (stored in an OpenShift or Kubernetes secret) before being exposed to the outside world.
 It is easy to retrieve those generated credentials using the following commands:

 $ oc get secret cryostat-grafana-basic -o json | jq -crM .data.GF_SECURITY_ADMIN_USER | base64 -d $ oc get secret cryostat-grafana-basic -o json | jq -crM .data.GF_SECURITY_ADMIN_PASSWORD | base64 -d

 Once you have the credentials, you can plug them into the Grafana dashboard's login page and start viewing your metrics, as shown in Figure 18.

 Finally, if you need even more detail, you can download a recording file from Cryostat to your local disk and open it with the full-featured offline JDK Mission Control desktop application.
 This is the only scenario where your recording actually leaves the cluster.
 Figure 19 shows a recorded file open in the JDK Mission Control desktop application.

 The JDK Mission Control desktop application offers a wealth of features and capabilities, but I will leave that discussion for another article.

-Secure authentication with ContainerJFR
+Secure authentication with Cryostat

-Future plans for ContainerJFR
+Future plans for Cryostat

 - Add support for batched operations, used to manage recordings across a group of targets with a single request.